 Pushback from residents and investors is a common fear when rolling out a resident benefits package, but there is no need to fear.

-With resident benefits packages being still a relatively new concept in property management, it’s understandable to have some concerns about implementing one.
+With resident benefits packages and investor benefits packages being still a relatively new concept in property management, it’s understandable to have some concerns about implementing them.
 The chief among these is typically resident pushback, which tracks logically with the concept “people don’t like being charged for stuff.”
 Fearing pushback or a negative response when adding costs to a resident is understandable, but with RBP by Second Nature, pushback is rarely observed in practice.

 Value Creation Reduces Pushback